Obsidian GitHub Integration Setup Guide

 1. Verify all three parameters are correct in Smithery:

-2. Check token permissions:
+2. Check token configuration:

-3. Ensure repository exists and you have access
+3. Ensure repository exists and you have access:

 Notes Not Found